Shahul-ui/Inventory-Management-System/README.md

  This Repository is having all the codes used in AI/ML Internship by ETG

 ### Overview
- We learn about how to build inventory management system and make project in it.
+ We learn about how to build inventory management system and make the project in it.

 ### All Files
  1. record.json